 Rinpoche mentions different levels of motivation.

-First is the idea that, “I just want to practice for myself.”
-This is wrong.
+First is the idea that “I just want to practice for myself.”
+And Rinpoche advises that this motivation is wrong, or selfish.
+We can pretty easily understand that, right?

 Second is the motivation, “I want to see some people happy.”
-This is also incomplete.
+We’re improving, but our view is still incomplete.

-Rinpoche wants us to know that actually if we are practicing Nine Yanas and Mahamudra, we don’t have a choice: we must have this third kind of motivation!
+Rinpoche wants us to know that if we say we are practicing Nine Yanas and/or Mahamudra, we don’t have a choice.
+We must have this third kind of motivation!

 Motivation Reflects View